dyrector-io/blog/content/blog/2023-03-21-docker-hub-registry-alternatives/index.md

 headerAlt: Blog post header reading Time to Part Ways with Docker Hub.
 ---

+_Disclaimer: This blog post was published on 2023-03-21.
+Since then Docker announced they no longer plan to terminate Free Teams Docker Hub plans._

 **Open-source community was caught off guard by Docker’s announcement to discontinue the Free Teams plan.
 Considering Docker’s merits in the open-source & self-hosted scene, it’s the end of an era.
 But Docker was never the only player in the field, and there are better alternatives.**

 ---